daisy613/LHPControl/README.md

 * LHPControl app adds a beautiful GUI and additional variable pair logic to @cryptognome's LickHunterPro bot.
 * It is a front-end Windows app for CryptoGnome's LickHunterPro bot.
 It is based on @Doojenever's variable pairs script and includes many new features.
 Sanduckchan created charts based on the Binance Futures liquidations (http://www.lickhunter.com/data).
 The script fetches the pairs from the site and places them in the coins.json along with the current open orders.
 It adds logic for various static/white/blacklists, as well as ability to automatically stop new trading if certain thresholds are reached.
 * It is a single drop and run executable.
-* **NOTE: Bybit is not currently supported, but it's coming with the next release.**

 ## Features